 Naturally, your premise will be different, and it would be impossible to list all the questions here that you would need.
 Just remember that every element of your premise needs to bring something interesting to your story as a whole, not just a scene or two.
 If you’d like me to help you with these questions, you can share your premise in the comments.

-Some general questions to ask about your premise: What led to the events?
+Lastly, here are some general questions to ask any premise: What led to the events?
 What are the consequences?
 Why would anyone care?
 How is this unusual?
 Why is it a problem?
 How is your take on the story different from anyone else?

 What to do when you have a few plot events in mind but no actual story?